sgravrock/jasmine.github.io/_faq/contrib/002-self-test.md

   first).
 * It's not possible to get stuck in a state where Jasmine's tests don't run because of a newly introduced bug in Jasmine.
-Developers can avoid that situation by not building until the specs are green, and get out of it with nothing more than a `git checkout lib`.
+Developers can avoid that situation by not building until the specs are green, and get out of it by simply running `git checkout lib`.
 * Because no build step is required, it can take less than two seconds to go from saving a file to seeing the results of a test run.